If you’re considering a career as an Events Planner

 The feeling of satisfaction you’ll feel after each event is completed

 You worked hard to make sure all the finer details of the evening come together on time.
 The food was delicious, and everyone had their fill, the music was perfect and you overheard the guests saying what a lovely time they were having!
-It just doesn’t get better than this!
+You've completed your events responsiblities - it just doesn’t get better than this!
 You can head to bed with a feeling of satisfaction and look forward to that ‘thank you’ email from a very

 You’ll increase your list of clients after every success